harchuk/argocd-lint/docs/PLUGINS.md

 labels.
 Update the bundled Rego modules to match your organisation before shipping them broadly.

+#### Security bundle

+Located at `bundles/security/`, these rules focus on HTTPS destinations and Git repositories served over secure transports.
+Combine them with the core bundle or extend them with organisation-specific controls.

 ### Repo-server integration

 To run the same policies inside Argo CD, follow the starter kit in